ataul-ui/ataul-ui/README.md

 ## Hi there, I'm Ataul 👋

-I am an Data Engineer with a strong background in distributed computing and software engineering.
+I am an Software Engineer with a strong background in distributed computing and data science.
 I excel in designing and implementing scalable data pipelines, utilizing cloud platforms and containerization technologies to streamline workflows and ensure reproducibility.

 ### A little more about me...